arshmohd/RL-Project-2/README.md

 # RL-Project-2
-DwiDDer App this is a similar app to twitter but dedicated to developers
+DwiDDer App is a similar app to twitter but dedicated to developers